 How to Get MIUI 11 on your Xiaomi device?

-Users can either wait for the official MIUI 11 stable version to roll out or they can install the beta versions.
+Users can either wait for the official MIUI 11 stable version to roll out for their device or they can install the update manually.
+Here are the steps —

 - Download the latest Recovery ROM for your device (Link 1, Link 2, Link 3)